-iPhone 8 Rumors: A11 Fusion Chipset, Wireless Charging, $1000+ Price And More
+iPhone 8 Rumors: A11 Fusion Chipset, Wireless Charging, $1,000+ Price And More

 Performance

 One of the longest-standing rumors is that the iPhone 8 will feature Apple’s new A11 processor, which, according to The Motley Fool, is likely to be marketed as the A11 Fusion.
 Allegedly, the Taiwan Semiconductor Manufacturing Company (TSMC) had already begun taping out the processor in the middle of last year, but it wasn’t featured in any of the iPhone 7 models, making it a near-certainty that it will be in the iPhone 8.
-The A11 uses a 10nm FinFET process and will, according to TSMC, represent a 20% boost in performance and a 40% reduction in battery usage over current Apple devices.
+The A11 uses a 10nm FinFET process and will, according to TSMC, represent a 20 percent boost in performance and a 40 percent reduction in battery usage over current Apple devices.

 The iPhone 7 features an 8-core processor and a 6-core GPU.
 While nothing is known about the iPhone 8 GPU, it will likely be similar, if not the same.

-RAM is a bit of an oddity in Apple devices; while nothing is known about the iPhone 8’s RAM capacity, the iPhone 7 featured 2 GB, and the Plus featured 3 GB, which was well-below industry standards for flagship devices: the Samsung Galaxy s7 featured a cool 4 GB on both the regular and Edge models.
+RAM is a bit of an oddity in Apple devices; while nothing is known about the iPhone 8’s RAM capacity, the iPhone 7 featured 2 GB, and the Plus featured 3 GB, which was well below industry standards for flagship devices: the Samsung Galaxy s7 featured a cool 4 GB on both the regular and Edge models.
 Hopefully, Apple will be bringing the iPhone’s RAM up to at least 4 GB.
 Internal storage is also up in the air at this point, but expect fairly typical iPhone tiers.

 As for charging, the iPhone 8 will reportedly come equipped for wireless charging, as most current Samsung devices do.